Fongiri/OOP--challenge/README.md

 Welcome to this week's Python challenge! 🎉

-In this challenge, you’ll be creating a virtual pet using Object-Oriented Programming concepts in Python.
-This fun project will help you practice how to use classes, attributes, methods, and constructors.
+In this challenge, we’ll be creating a virtual pet using Object-Oriented Programming concepts in Python.
+This fun project will help us practice how to use classes, attributes, methods, and constructors.

 ---